Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 20
-## 20] Print the number of lines in access.log that contain the string “GET”.
+> Print the number of lines in access.log that contain the string “GET”.

 ```
 grep "GET" access.log | wc -l